dattasiddhartha-3/dattasiddhartha-3.github.io/_pages/background.md

 <br/><br/>

 <details>
-  <summary><h3>Origins</h3></summary>
+  <summary><b>Origins</b></summary>

-  I was born in mid-Autumn 1998 in Bangladesh.
-Our family has lived in the village of Kaduti for many generations, and my father is the first generation to leave the village (and ended up in Hong Kong).
+  <h6>I was born in mid-Autumn 1998 in Bangladesh.
+Our family has lived in the village of Kaduti for many generations, and my father is the first generation to leave the village (and ended up in Hong Kong).</h6>

 </details>